App icons and branding

 I get "Input image exceeds pixel limit" on an SVG from Affinity / Illustrator

-Affinity Designer and Adobe Illustrator often bake transforms into the exported SVG's viewBox, so the intrinsic dimensions end up at something absurd like 29559×13542 pt.
-Rasterized at 1× density, that blows past Sharp's pixel limit and the command crashes.
+Affinity Designer and Adobe Illustrator often bake transforms into the exported SVG's viewBox, so the intrinsic dimensions can end up at something like 29559×13542 pt.
+Rasterized at 1× density, that exceeds Sharp's pixel limit and the command crashes.

 PurgeTSS checks the viewBox on every SVG.
 When either side is over 4096 pt, it prints a warning with the actual dimensions and switches to an adaptive density that caps the output pixel count regardless of input size.
 The warning tells you the source is oversized; the command still finishes.